python/cpython/Doc/library/asyncio-eventloop.rst

 .. coroutinemethod:: loop.shutdown_default_executor(timeout=None)

-   Schedule the closure of the default executor and wait for it to join all of the threads in the :class:`ThreadPoolExecutor`.
+   Schedule the closure of the default executor and wait for it to join all of the threads in the :class:`~concurrent.futures.ThreadPoolExecutor`.
    After calling this method, :meth:`loop.run_in_executor` will raise a :exc:`RuntimeError` if called while using the default executor.